Until Dec. 17th! Spend $75, Get $20 eGift Card.

 Over-the-counter antibiotic creams and ointments are easily accessible and easy to use – just head to your local drugstore to purchase one and simply apply a small amount to the wound.

-Step 6: Bandage the wound
+Step 6: Bandage the Wound

 Knowing how to dress a wound at home is important to healing.
 Below are some tips7: